 Aldi regularly promotes cheap deals on popular household gadgets in-store, but they don't stick around for long.
 We got our hands on the Nutrient Blender early, so that we could try it out and bring you our first look verdict on whether it's a good buy.

 Read the full first look Aldi Nutrient Blender review to find out if it's worth hotfooting it to your nearest Aldi to pick up a bargain blender.

 You could be forgiven for mistaking this Aldi model for the original Nutribullet blender.
 The name sounds remarkably similar, and if you squint it looks almost identical too.

 It has a 700w motor - comparable to the Nutribullet - and comes with a large blending cup, two smaller blending cups, two travel lids, handles and different blades for milling and blending.
 There's a choice of three colours - red, champagne or grey - so you can coordinate your blender with your kitchen.

 This is quite unusual for a blender at this price point, so on the face of it the Nutrient Blender looks promising.
 To see if the high specifications translate to perfectly-blended smoothies, head to the Nutrient Blender review for our first look verdict.

 Cheap alternatives to the Nutribullet

-You don't need to fork out a massive amount to get a decent mini blender - we've tested a range of popular Nutribullet-style blenders, starting from as little as £23, and found some good models for less than £50.
+You don't need to fork out a massive amount to get a decent mini blender - we've tested a range of popular models, starting from as little as £23, and found some good personal blenders for less than £50.

 We've also found that some pricier blenders don't always do as good a job as you might expect.